 ★★★★★

 • Use only as long as instructed.

-• Use is not permitted on the breast, face, or head.
+• Do not use the massage gun on the breast, face, or head.

-• Never rest your body against a massager before bed.
+• Do not rest your body on a massage gun before going to bed.

 Spending money on physio sessions, sports massages, and other rehabilitation techniques can add up quickly.
-A single investment in a product like a massage gun can save you a ton of money over time.
+Investing in a massage gun can be a one-time expense that helps save money over the long term.

 A note of caution before you use a massage gun: make sure you use your massage gun safely and follow instructions for the best results.
-Massage funs can be wonderful healing tools, but they can also be dangerous in the wrong hands.
+Massage guns can be effective tools for healing and recovery, but they can be harmful if used improperly.

 Lastly, don't fall for the lies of other manufacturers that massagers are a miraculous new invention.
-They are just new versions of decades-old vibrating massage gadgets.
+In reality, they are modern versions of vibrating massage tools that have existed for decades.

 All Zarifa USA products are HSA and FSA eligible.
-This means you can contribute your health savings funds towards the purchase of any of our products!
+This allows you to use your health savings funds toward the purchase of any of our products.

+★★★★★